Jacó (footballer)

-Carlos Alberto Guimarães Filho (born 27 February 1996), commonly known as Jacó, is a Brazilian professional footballer who plays for Masfout as a striker.
+Carlos Alberto Guimarães Filho (born 27 February 1996), commonly known as Jacó, is a Brazilian professional footballer who plays as a striker for V.League 1 club Quang Nam.

-Club career
+Career

 Goiás

 On 4 April 2018, Jacó signed with Série B side Goiás.
 That year, he made seven appearances in Série B and one start in the Copa do Brasil against Grêmio.
 He also made five appearances and scored one goal at the U23 level for Goiás in the Campeonato Brasileiro de Aspirantes.

 Loan to Juazeirense

 At the beginning of 2019, Jacó went on loan with Série D side Juazeirense.
 He made five appearances in the Campeonato Baiano and appeared in one Copa do Brazil match against Vasco da Gama.

 Loan to Serra Macaense

 In May 2019, Jacó was loaned to Campeonato Carioca Série B1 side Serra Macaense.
 He scored four goals in fourteen appearances in league play for Macaense and made two appearances in the Copa Rio.